bazilinskyy/coupled-sim/README.md

 convertAll = GUILayout.Toggle(convertAll, "Convert all log files");
 ```

-After toggling the *convertAll* boolean to true and pressing the "Convert log to csv" button, the script should convert all scripts.
+After toggling the *convertAll* boolean to true and pressing the "Convert log to CSV" button, the script should convert all scripts.
 This is done in the "if(_open)" statement of the *OnGui* function.
 Here we skip the whole GUI and directly go into the conversion.
 ```
 if (_open)